How I replaced GTLR with a lean REST setup—token-based Google Drive integration using URLSession, safer secrets, and fewer moving parts.

 - Call Drive v3.
 Hit

-for list/search, /upload/drive/v3/files
+/drive/v3/files for list/search, /upload/drive/v3/files for media.

 Minimal checklist for token-based Google Drive integration